-The 50% discount will not apply unless the work is structural or major.
-What is meant by major repair work or structural alterations?
+The 50 per cent discount will not apply unless the work is structural or major.

 To receive the major repair/structural alterations discount you need to notify us promptly of any structural alterations because we may need to visit the property.

 Tell us about any planned structural alterations